deepnetworkgmbh/deepnetworkgmbh.github.io/our-services.md

                             <h2>Vision</h2>
                             We live in an age where software is ubiquitous.
 Every company from every industry now has to leverage software one way or another to stay in the ever-competitive game.
 There is almost no problem that cannot be made easier if not outright solved with the help of computers and software.
                             <br /><br />
-                            Even though there are many ways of slicing software stack, we prefer to group our solutions into three distinct layers: data, apps, and services; and we complement these with devops and security services.
+                            Even though there are many ways of slicing software stack, we prefer to group our solutions into three distinct layers: data, apps, and services; and we complement these with DevOps and security services.
                             <br /><br />
                             <h2>Data</h2>
                             Rise of the software with its reach into every aspect of the business together with the advancements in networking meant one thing: more data.
 More data not only because we can have access to more data but now we can do more with data.